ch-stark/gitops-rbac-example/blog/blog.md

 This blog wanted to show some configuration options that ensure Mulitenancy both on UI, cli and gitops-level.
-Keep it simple is the recommended practise to start with, e.g. using only Admin and Viewer role but there might be usecases where you might more finegrained confguration.
+Keep it simple is the recommended practise to start with, e.g. using only Admin and Viewer role but there might be usecases where you want more finegrained confguration and this is what the blog wanted to show.
-In the future Hypershift/Hosted control planes will give us some concepts to make Multitenancy easier as you can read in this [blog](https://cloud.redhat.com/blog/hosted-control-planes-is-here-as-tech-preview)
+In the future Hypershift/Hosted control planes will give us some concepts to make Multitenancy easier as you can read in this [blog](https://cloud.redhat.com/blog/hosted-control-planes-is-here-as-tech-preview).